See Your Cameras Without Picking Up Your Phone

 Baby Monitor

 This is one of the most practical uses.
-Put a Wyze Cam ($20-30) in the nursery and leave the feed open on an old iPad in the kitchen.
+Put a Wyze Cam ($30-54 depending on model) in the nursery and leave the feed open on an old iPad in the kitchen.
 You can see your baby sleeping while you cook dinner.
+You can also skip the separate camera entirely and use the old tablet itself as the baby monitor.

 Why it beats a traditional baby monitor: